When I was in my 30s, I spent five years working as a sales assistant to a top mortgage broker in Saint Paul-Minneapolis.

 And know that, at least in Minnesota, if you take the online classes, each course must be followed by a proctored exam.

 Once you’ve decided which company you’re going to train with and whether you’ll train online or in person, you can start your courses.
-Here’s how the sequence of courses and the exam worked in my state of Minnesota.
+Here’s how the sequence of courses and the exam worked in my state.

 Required Courses for Real Estate Licensing